Legal instruments and agreements

 Icon with arrows

-When: When (personal) data is transferred between two legal entities and the other party will reuse the data for its own causes.
-A data transfer agreement is recorded in situations where a risk exists that the data is inappropriately accessed or used.
+When: When (personal) data is transferred between two legal entities and the other party will reuse the data for its own purposes.
+A data transfer agreement is used in situations where a risk exists that the data is inappropriately accessed or used.

-What: In a data transfer agreement statements are made on how data may be handled, who has access, for what exact goal it can be used, etc. It doesn't necessarily differ much from a processor agreement (see below).
+What: In a data transfer agreement, statements are made on how data may be handled, who has access, for what exact goal it can be used, etc. This way, it ensures that both parties are aware of their responsibilities and are bound to do what the agreement says.

 Icon with two C's in a circle